 b.
 To the extent dangerous parts and conditions cannot practically be eliminated, eliminate the hazard or reduce the associated risks by appropriate safeguarding…

-In a case I analyzed a few years ago, a worker was injured by a heat sealing machine that had been modified.
+In a case we analyzed a few years ago, a worker was injured by a heat sealing machine that had been modified.
 The modifier of the machine did not properly assess the risks associated with his modification and caused the machine to be improperly safeguarded and to function improperly.
 Two views of the heat sealer are shown in Figures 1 and 2 below.

 A worker activated the heat sealer while another had her hand inside the machine.
 She received a severe burn.

 Notice the “Danger” label in Figure 1.
 Not all of the label is visible.
 The machine manufacturer would have applied a warning sticker that fit properly in its designated location.
 A picture of the heat sealer from its manufacturer’s website shows the two “Danger” stickers intact, the clear plastic guards the same length and a smaller opening below the guard.
-I concluded that the guard on the left in Figure 2, where the employee’s hand entered the machine, was trimmed after the machine was manufactured.
+We concluded that the guard on the left in Figure 2, where the employee’s hand entered the machine, was trimmed after the machine was manufactured.
 A guard that will allow a worker’s hand into the jaws of the heat sealer is an improper safeguard.
 The machine modifier violated ANSI B155.1 Section 4.1 by trimming the guard.

 To make matters worse, the foot operated pedal that activated the heat sealer was improperly connected so that releasing the pedal would not cause the heat sealing jaws to release.
 The jaws would only release when a timer ran out.
 This modification was probably done to prevent workers from inadvertently “short-cycling” the heat sealer.
 When the employee’s hand was caught, she could not release the jaws by releasing the pedal.
 Her hand was trapped in the hot jaws until the timer ran out, increasing the severity of her injury.